Welcome to The Berlin Daily Sun, published Tuesday through Friday with a daily print circulation of 8,900.

 Since the first Daily Sun was launched in Conway in 1989 by Mark Guerringue and Adam Hirshan, the Sun newspapers have built a trusted brand in all four markets based on a commitment to high quality community journalism and customer service.

-The inspiration to publish The Berlin Daily Sun, which first went to press in 1992, came from current editor Rose Dodge.
+The inspiration to publish The Berlin Daily Sun, which first went to press in 1992, came from former editor Rose Dodge.
 Shortly after the The Conway Daily Sun started in 1989, Rose, who for years prior, but no longer, a reporter for the weekly Reporter newspaper, lobbied the owners of the Sun to start a Berlin free daily and provide an alternative editorial voice in the community, a voice that did not play favorites.

 A couple years later the Berlin Sun was launched with Rose, along with another ex-Reporter staffer, Lois Alger, at the editorial helm.